Why Have A Company Newsletter

 - Helps to build customer loyalty.

-- Keeps your business in the forefront so customers can’t forget about you.
+- Keeps your business at the forefront so customers can’t forget about you.

 - Affords you an opening to get to know customers better.